Pseudo-LiDAR++: Accurate Depth for 3D Object Detection in Autonomous Driving: Experiments

-\textbf{Depth loss and depth cost volume.} To turn a disparity network (\eg, \PSMNet) into \SDN, there are two subsequent changes: \textbf{1)} change the disparity loss into the depth loss; \textbf{2)} change the disparity cost volume into the depth cost volume.
+\textbf{Depth loss and depth cost volume.} To turn a disparity network (\eg, \PSMNet) into \SDN, there are two changes: \textbf{1)} change the disparity loss into the depth loss; \textbf{2)} change the disparity cost volume into the depth cost volume.
 In \autoref{tbl:ablation_sdn}, we uncover the effect of these two changes separately.
-Regarding \APBEV/\AP (moderate), the metric used in the KITTI leaderboard, the depth loss gains us $6\% / 2\%$ improvement, while the depth cost volume brings another $2\%/3\%$.
-Essentially, we demonstrate that the two components are complementary to improve depth estimation.
+On the \APBEV/\AP (moderate) metric, the depth loss gives us a $6\% / 2\%$ improvement and the depth cost volume brings another $2\sim3\%$ gain\footnote{We note that, the degree of improvement brought by the depth loss and depth cost volume depends on the 3D detector in use. \autoref{tbl:ablation_sdn} suggests that the depth loss provides more gain than the depth cost volume (for \PRCNN).
+In \autoref{stbl:ablation_sdn}, we, however, see that the depth cost volume provides comparable or even bigger gain than the depth loss (for \vPIXOR and \AVOD).
+Nevertheless, \autoref{tbl:ablation_sdn} and \autoref{stbl:ablation_sdn} both suggest the compatibility of the two approaches: combining them leads to the best performance.}.

-\textbf{Impact of sparse LiDAR beams.} In \PL++, we leverage 4-beam LiDAR by \GDC to correct stereo depth.
-We then ask the following question: is it possible that the gain solely comes from adding 4-beam LiDAR points?
-In \autoref{tbl:ablation_lidar}, we study this question by comparing the detection result against that of models using \textbf{1)} sole 4-beam LiDAR point clouds and \textbf{2)} pseudo-LiDAR point clouds with corresponding parts replaced by 4-beam LiDAR.
-It can be seen that 4-beam LiDAR itself performs fairly well on locating far away objects but cannot capture close objects precisely, while simply replacing pseudo-LiDAR with LiDAR prevents the model from detecting far away object accurately.
+\textbf{Impact of sparse LiDAR beams.} We leverage 4-beam LiDAR to correct stereo depth using \GDC.
+However, it is possible that gains in 3D object detection come entirely from the new LiDAR sensor and that the stereo estimates are immaterial.
+In \autoref{tbl:ablation_lidar}, we study this question by comparing the detection results against those of models using \textbf{1)} sole 4-beam LiDAR point clouds and \textbf{2)} pseudo-LiDAR point clouds with depths of landmark pixels replaced by 4-beam LiDAR: \ie, in depth correction, we only correct depths of the landmark pixels without propagation.
+It can be seen that 4-beam LiDAR itself performs fairly well on locating faraway objects but cannot capture nearby objects precisely, while simply replacing pseudo-LiDAR with LiDAR at the landmark pixels prevents the model from detecting faraway object accurately.
 In contrast, our proposed \GDC method effectively combines the merits of the two signals, achieving superior performance than using them alone.